-A second person should be on board as a spotter to watch the skier; in most states it is required by law.
+A second person should be on board as a spotter to watch the skier; in many places it is required by law.
 Let the skier direct the operator's control of speed and direction with hand signals.

-The spotter should sit securely on the passenger seat and hold onto the handgrip with feet firmly on the footrest for proper balance while facing to the rear to watch the skier's hand signals and his or her condition.
+The spotter should sit securely on the passenger seat and hold onto the hand-grip with feet firmly on the floor of the foot-well for proper balance while facing to the rear to watch the skier's hand signals and his or her condition.